 TREATMENT

 Decision for surgical excision of left calcaneal lesion was made in view of chronic discomfort and limited relief from two other previous procedures.
-A mini-incision was made centered over the posterolateral border of calcaneum.
+A mini-incision was made centred over the posterolateral border of calcaneum.
 A soft tissue flap was raised allowing access to the lesion.
 The bony lesion was excised en bloc and sent for histological analysis.
 Layered closure was attempted and wound dressed with Jones dressing.
-Patient was kept on non-weight bear over the left lower limb before progressing to full weight bearing once the wound healed.
-Histology reported the lesions as a nodular lesion with mature lamellar bone – consistent with a matured osteochrondroma.
+Patient was kept on non-weight bearing over the left lower limb before progressing to full weight bearing once the wound healed.
+Histology reported the lesions as a nodular lesion with mature lamellar bone consistent with a matured osteochondroma.

 OUTCOME AND FOLLOW UP

-Patient was followed up closely and remains pain-free 12 mo after surgery.
+The patient was followed up closely and remains pain-free 12 mo after surgery.
 He is back to work and very satisfied with the surgery.

 DISCUSSION